miguelToscano/authentication-ms/README.md

 # authentication-ms
-Handles authentication for API key values and CRUD operations
+Hexagonal architecture microservice responsible for handling authentication for API key values and CRUD operations.